Codaisseur/taste-of-code-rss-reader/08-js-manipulating-html-content/README.md

 > 1. Create a new file `rss.js` under the `toc-rss-reader` folder in Atom.
 >
-> 2. Visit the site [NEDERLANDSE RSS FEEDS](http://www.nationalemediasite.nl/rss-feeds.php) and select 4 news sites that you want to follow.
+> 2. Visit the site [Nederlandse rss feeds](http://www.nationalemediasite.nl/rss-feeds.php) or [rss feeds startpagina](http://rss-feeds.startpagina.nl/) and select 4 rss feeds that you want to follow.
 Find out each of the feed URLs for those sites.
 >
 > 3. Back in your editor, store each of feed URLS in a variable under the `rss.js` file.
 >